BallySternOS/ballysternos.github.io/software.md

 - Grab the [library](library.md) files from the last step (BallySternOS.cpp, BallySternOS.h, SelfTestAndAudit.cpp, and SelfTestAndAudit.h) and put those in your folder (Example: \Pinball\Trident2020\BallySternOS.cpp, etc.)
 - Open the ".ino" file in your Arduino IDE (Example: Trident2020.ino)

+Using Trident2020 as an example, your Trident2020 folder should now contain these files:
+- BallySternOS.cpp
+- BallySternOS.h
+- BSOS_Config.h
+- SelfTestAndAudit.cpp
+- SelfTestAndAudit.h
+- SendOnlyWavTrigger.cpp (only for some games)
+- SendOnlyWavTrigger.h (only for some games)
+- Trident2020.h
+- Trident2020.ino
+If you're missing any of those files, please refer to the documentation on getting the [library](library.md).
+Note: some implementations don't use "SendOnlyWavTrigger" files.

 ### Notes
 At this point, you have everything you need to [build](compile.md) out the game software for you machine, but you may want to configure some options first.